rehiy/webox-docker/README.md

 ## configure the modules you need

-please edit the config files in `/srv/etc/*`, then reload the service
+you can place additional config files in `/srv/etc/*`, then reload the service

+These files will be copied to / etc and take effect

 # Important Notice